scraed/CharacteristicGuidanceWebUI/README.md

 Q&A: What's the difference with dynamic thresholding?

-- **Characteristic Guidance**: Corrects latents at the given CFG scale using the Fokker-Planck equation.
+- **Characteristic Guidance**: Corrects latents at the given CFG scale according to the Fokker-Planck equation.
 - **Dynamical Thresholding**: Rescales quantiles of latents to mimic lower CFG scales.

 ## Prerequisites